SeanNobel/speech-decoding/README.md

 Under development.
 CLIP loss seems not working properly.

+### ToDos

 - Perfectly align speech and EEG
   - [ ] Encode 3s chunks of speech every iteration, not doing it beforehand
+  - [ ] Solve the problem of EEG recording having slightly different lengths (find how they correspond each other)

 - Make subject layer each for subject
   - [x] Basic implementation
   - [ ] Optimize (unuse for-loop)

+- [x] Exclude excluded subjects in the paper

 - [ ] The paper says "1x1 convolution" but how do we apply 1x1 convolution to a sequences?